Ashton Sims: Warrington Wolves

 Sims signed for Warrington Wolves ready for the 'New Era' of Super League in 2015, with a reformatted competition.
 Whilst at Warrington Wolves he received a League Leaders Winners medal and Runners up Medals for the 2016 Challenge Cup Final defeat by Hull F.C. at Wembley Stadium and the 2016 Super League Grand Final defeat by the Wigan Warriors at Old Trafford.

 Toronto Wolfpack

 Sims signed for Toronto Wolfpack following the 2017 Super League season.
-The Canadian side played in the Kingstone Press Championship in 2018 following their League 1 title in their inaugural season in 2017.
+The Canadian side played in the Championship in 2018 following their League 1 title in their inaugural season in 2017.

 Representative career

 Ashton represented Fiji in the 2013 Rugby League World Cup.
 He appeared in all 5 of Fiji's matches.